mitmedialab/rr_audio_entrainer/README.md

 weird stuff happens or some Praat things don't work as expected, this could be the cause.

-To check what symbol versioning your libstdc++ has, you can run:
+To check what symbol versioning your libstdc++ has,on 32-bit Ubuntu, you can run:

 `strings /usr/lib/i386-linux-gnu/libstdc++.so.6 | grep GLIBC`

+For 64-bit Ubuntu, replace the path with 64-bit Ubuntu's path to `libstdc++.so.6`.

 ## Demo